 The calibration with elastically-scattered electrons provided the cleanest point in understanding the energy resolution at the beam energy.
-WAB events were used to assess the energy resolution at lower energies.
-By very tightly cutting on the energy of the photons, the energy resolution of electrons could be studied both as a function of energy and position relative to the edges of the ECal.
-The resulting energy resolution is shown in Fig. 10.
+WAB events were used to assess the energy resolution at mid-range energies.
+By cutting on the energy of the photons, the energy resolution of electrons was studied both as a function of energy and position relative to the edges of the ECal.
+The resulting energy resolution in the central region of the calorimeter is shown in Fig. 10.